atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial1.md

 ![step 03](../../screenshots/demo/tutorial1/lower-limit-point.png)

-Adding a color to a SVG element is done from the `Coordinates space`, `point` and `Edit coordinate space` menu.
+Adding a color to an SVG element is done from the `Coordinates space`, `point`, and `Edit coordinate space` menu.

 You select the `Lower limit' line and then complete the form like this: